gautamaman30/hello-world/README.md

 First repository
 Hello folks

-Aman here,i like to blah blah blah and blah.
+Aman here,i am new to the open source community and i like competitive programming(i use java).